printesoi/docker-github-actions/README.md

 ```
 myregistry/myorg/myimage:foo
 myregistry/myorg/myimage:bar
-myregistry/myorg/myimage:lastest
+myregistry/myorg/myimage:latest
 myregistry/myorg/myimage:sha-c6df8c6
 ```

-## Building github-actions
+## Building docker-github-actions
 The code is written in Go v1.13 with `go mod`.
 It can be built locally using the `Makefile` or in docker using the `docker.Makefile`.

-`make -f docker.Makefile` will build the code, check the linting using golangci-lint, run the go tests, and build the image with a tag of docker/github-actions:latest
+`make -f docker.Makefile` will build the code, check the linting using golangci-lint, run the go tests, and build the image with a tag of docker-github-actions:latest

-`make -f docker.Makefile image` will build the github-actions image without a tag and without running test or lint checking
+`make -f docker.Makefile image` will build the docker-github-actions image without a tag and without running test or lint checking

 `make -f docker.Makefile cli` will build the cli and copy it to `./bin/github-actions`